Kaagar

 Kaagar is a 2019 Indian Marathi-language Romantic political thriller film directed by Makarand Mane and produced by Viacom18 Studios and Udaharnarth Nirmit in association with Bahuroopi Productions.
-The film stars Rinku Rajguru, Shashank Shende, Shubhankar Tawde in lead roles.
-It was scheduled to be theatrically released on 26 April 2019.
+The film stars Rinku Rajguru, Shashank Shende, Shubhankar Tawde.
+It was theatrically released on 26 April 2019.

+Plot

+In a small Maharashtrian town, a woman's rise in the political hierarchy creates ripples across the social-political spectrum.
+Parallelly, her romance with one of her father's students causes troubles in her personal & professional life.